bangarampotnuru/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/07-upgrading-plugins-to-liferay-7/05-upgrading-hook-plugins/09-converting-struts-action-wrappers-to-mvc-commands.markdown

 Since Liferay Portal 6.1, developers could customize the Portal and Portlet Struts Actions using a Hook and `StrutsActionWrappers`.
-For example, the `liferay-hook.xml` file for a hook that overrode the login portlet's login action had this entry:
+For example, the `liferay-hook.xml` file for a hook that override the login portlet's login action had this entry:

     <struts-action>